-I started my own journey about nine years ago, and I won’t pretend the first year was easy.
+I started my own journey about twelve years ago, and I won’t pretend the first year was easy.
 I was 100% confident in my choice, so I never doubted that I was doing the right thing, but I was unhappy a lot of the time.
 There are so many things I wish I could go back and tell that 22-year-old version of me that I know would simplify and improve her experience!
-Alas, I don’t yet possess a time machine, so instead I am imparting this knowledge onto you.
+Alas, I don’t yet possess a time machine, so instead I am imparting this knowledge onto those of you going vegan now.
 I hope it helps!

-#1: Cashew cream is magical.
+Lesson #1: Cashew cream is magical.

-For me, the biggest dietary challenge was cutting out dairy.
+For me, the biggest dietary challenge in going vegan was cutting out dairy.
 I had been mostly vegetarian already for over a decade, so I was used to replacing meat with extra cheese on absolutely everything.
 After going vegan, I really missed that rich, decadent flavor and experience that comes along with mac ‘n cheese, scalloped potatoes, green bean casserole, etc. It’s hard to imagine comfort food without that creamy element.
-Fortunately, cashew cream works in so many of these dishes, and it’s extremely versatile.
+Fortunately, cashew cream works in so many of these indulgent dishes, and it’s extremely versatile.
 The only tool you’ll need is a strong high-speed blender, ideally a Vitamix (the best investment you can make in a vegan kitchen; they’re pricy but you’ll use it forever).
-I’m planning to make an instructional cashew cream video this weekend, but until then, just follow these simple steps:
+I’m planning to make an instructional cashew cream video soon, but until then, just follow these simple steps:

 - Drain soaked cashews and rinse.
 Place in blender and add enough water to cover the cashews by about an inch.
 Too little water is better than too much, because you can always add more.